Chí Hòa Prison

-Chí Hòa Prison (Khám Chí Hòa or Nhà Tù Chí Hòa) is a functioning Vietnamese prison located in Ho Chi Minh City, Vietnam.
+Chí Hòa Prison (Khám Chí Hòa or Nhà Tù Chí Hòa) is a prison located in Ho Chi Minh City, Vietnam.
 The prison is an octagonal building on a 7-hectare site consisting of detention rooms, jail cells, prison walls, watchtowers, facilities and prisoner's farmlands.
 The prison is one of 12 national prisons in Vietnam.
 Originally built by the French Indochina colonial government in 1943 (or 1939) to replace the Saigon Grand Prison, the prison was extensively used by all succeeding governments of Vietnam.
 Due to its complex and effective architecture, the prison is considered one of the highest security prisons in Vietnam as there were only two successful prison breaks in its history.

 History

 In the 1930s, the 1890 French-built Saigon Grand Prison (Maison Centrale de Saigon) became overcrowded because of the increasing number of prisoners at that time.
 This situation prompted the French Indochina government to build a new and larger prison.
 In 1939 (or 1943, depending on various sources), the government began the construction of Chi Hoa prison by hiring French contractors and using the design of local Vietnamese architects.
 In 1945, the construction was interrupted by the Empire of Japan overthrowing of the French.
 After the return of the French in 1950, the construction was resumed and the building process was completely finished in 1953.

 After the completion of Chí Hòa prison, Emperor Bảo Đại decided to permanently shut down the Grand Prison and transferred all prisoners to the new prison.
 From this point on, the government of the State of Vietnam (later Republic of Vietnam) used the prison extensively.

 After the fall of Saigon in 1975, the new Socialist Republic of Vietnam government has continued to use this prison until the present day.
 In 2010, the Ho Chi Minh city government announced a plan to demolish the prison and build a new corporative housing over the prison's land.